CMMC Version 1.02

 • Level 5 | Advanced / Progressive (4 security controls)

-The non-profit Accreditation Body (AB) is responsible for managing, operating and sustaining the CMMC program, including training, evaluating and accrediting Certified Third Party Assessment Organizations (C3PAOs) and Registered Provider Organizations (RPOs).
-These RPOs will perform independent assessments of contractors’ CMMC implementation and provide assessment reports to the C3PAOs to analyze and submit to the AB, which then issues CMMC certification that last for 3 years.
+The non-profit Accreditation Body (AB) is responsible for managing, operating and sustaining the CMMC program, including training, evaluating and accrediting Certified Third Party Assessment Organizations (C3PAOs).
+These C3PAOs will perform independent assessments of contractors’ CMMC implementation and provide reports to the AB, which then issues CMMC certifications that last for 3 years.

-To preserve the time and resources of RPOs, defense contractors’ internal audit teams and others providing CMMC assessment services, Titania Nipper’s accurate auditing capability, has been mapped to CMMC controls to automate checks and provide artifacts that evidence compliance within 5 domains:
+Defense contractors’ internal audit teams and others providing CMMC assessment services, including Registered Party Organizations (RPOs), can leverage Titania Nipper’s accurate auditing capability to assess compliance with 42 CMMC security practices, providing artifacts that evidence compliance within 9 domains:

 •Access Controls (AC)